Planning a long art-themed weekend in Paris? If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

 The Musee Rodin and the Petit Palais each have a Monet painting and are open late one night a week.
 The Petit Palais also has Renoir’s Portrait of Madame Bonnieres and Paul Cezanne’s Three Bathers.

 The Eugene Delacroix Museum on the Left Bank is open late on Thursday.
 A Romantic era painter, his dramatic canvases influenced the Impressionists.

+I hope you’ve enjoyed my 3 day itinerary for the Impressionism Trail in Paris.
 If you want to see more of Paris, check out my other Paris travel guides and resources:

 If you’d like to follow the Impressionism Trail in Paris for three days, pin it for later.